libp2p/connectivity-site/content/pages/index.md

           4. Security Handshake (Noise or TLS, 1 RTT)

-          5. Multistream stream multiplexer negotiation (1 RTT)

-          5 round trips is quite a long time for setting up a connection.
+          4 round trips is quite a long time for setting up a connection.

           Unfortunately, this is not even the whole story.
 In recent years, the